Wednesday, July 28, 2010

 Healthy habits are vital to memory improvement.
 Some of these habits include regular body exercises, stress management, good sleep habits, avoidance of smoking, and good nutrition.
 These habits aid in the healthy development of the brain.
 Regular exercise improves the oxygen supply to your brain.
 Cortisol, which is a stress hormone, when accumulated in large quantities can damage the hippocampus which is vital in the whole memory process.
 You must have noticed that when you do not sleep at night, you become tired and unable to concentrate the next day.
 Sleep is necessary for consolidation of memory.

 The last step is to practice, practice, and practice.
 Note the verb.
 It is very important that you practice.
 If you do not practice, you forget all the learning techniques and you are back in square one.
 Practice makes perfection.
+Your memory is inexhaustible.
+The only limits are the ones that you allow by your own thinking.

 List of References